link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 ### Measure of Success

 The project shall build upon the already established tennis ball collector used by Tennessee Tech.
-With consecutive testing of these 3 designs, the project shall be deemed successful:

-1. For compact effectiveness and mobility, the customer shall test the mobility by having the project being used during practice.

-2. For transparency of cost, the customer shall compare the costs of the project to the cost of replacing equipment.
+The project shall enhance the ball collector by adding a counter to ensure complete collection of balls, add a vibrating function to eliminate blockage, and add hinges to help with the mobility on different terrain.

 ### Broader Implications/Ethics